GonzaloHirsch/Programacion-de-Objetos-Distribuidos/README.md

-# Programacion-de-Objetos-Distribuidos
+# Welcome to Programación de Objetos Distribuidos

-Repository for exercises about Programación de Objetos Distribuidos @ ITBA
+This is a repository for exercises and summaries about Programación de Objetos Distribuidos @ ITBA

-Currently the max TP is TP1

-This repo is by Gonzalo Hirsch
+You can find the summaries [here](resumen/resumen.md).

+### Support or Contact

+Having trouble the website, want to make a suggestion, or point out an error?
+Send me an email @ <hirschgonzalo@gmail.com>